grupotesseract/tesseract-generator/README.md

 # Tesseract Generator
-Generate a template for InfyOm Laravel Generator/AdminLTE integrated whit front-end project on Laravel 5.4, using shellscript.
+Generate a template for [InfyOm Laravel Generator/AdminLTE](http://labs.infyom.com/laravelgenerator/) integrated whit front-end project on [Laravel 5.4](https://laravel.com/), using shellscript.

 This come from the necessity to run AdminLTE alongside a front-end project, whitout interfering the AdminLTE style and scripts, creating separated SASS and Javascript files.

-Build in Shellscript, giving the power to call any command we need in the development.
+Build in Shell script, giving the power to call any command we need in the development.

 ### Requirements
 - GNU/Linux Operational System
 - Node.js and NPM
-- Knowloedge in Laravel Blade

 ### Instructions
 1. Put the tesseract-generator file into your ~/bin directory, to call it globally in your machine.
 2. Clone the [Boilerplate of Laravel with InfyOm Laravel Generator for AdminLTE](https://github.com/InfyOmLabs/adminlte-generator/tree/5.4).
 3. Open the project directory.
 4. Create a .env file.
-5. Create a database and run: php artisan migrate & php artisan key:generate
+5. Create a database and run: `php artisan migrate & php artisan key:generate`
-6. Open the project directory and run: tesseract-generator
+6. Open the project directory and run: `tesseract-generator`

 ### Structure
 The landing page are the welcome.blade.php and you can access the AdminLTE in the adress /admin